• Skip to primary navigation

 Thanks again for the recommendation and good luck with the new book.
 I’ve already pre-ordered.

-2. Sylvia Duckworth says
+2. Sylvia Duckworth Avatar

 Hi Chris, thank you very much for including my first book, “Sketchnotes for Educators”.
 Please note that the Amazon link has changed since I have a new publisher.
 It’s now: https://www.amazon.com/Sketchnotes-Educators-Inspiring-Illustrations-Lifelong/dp/1733646884/ (much less expensive than the old link!).
 Also, would you mind adding a link to my new book?
 “How to Sketchnote: A Step-by-Step Manual for Teachers and Students”: https://www.amazon.com/gp/product/1733646868